Doctor-Gandalf/Game_of_Life/README.md

 - Ability to resize terminal while running program
 - Ability to recolor true and false
 - Ability to load and save state to text files

+Known issues:
+- Program crashes when switching from full screen to windowed view or when shrinking windowed view
+- When in windowed, increasing size leaves graph in top left corner and not surrounded by border